 Join Forces With Friends

 Garage sales are always better with friends!
-Not only do you have someone to work with, you also can run to the restroom, if needed.
+Not only do you have someone to work with, but you also can run to the restroom if needed.
 Plus, customers are less likely to do drive-bys if there is a lot of merchandise.
 More friends equals more merchandise.
-The more the merrier!
+The more, the merrier!

-Not only is it time to determine the dates for your garage sale, it’s also time to determine what days you will be open.
-For many years, we were open the normal garage sale days of Friday and Saturday.
-Friday morning was always the busiest and Friday sales blew Saturday’s out of the water.
+Not only is it time to determine the dates for your garage sale, but it’s also time to determine what days you will be open.
+For many years, we were open on the normal garage sale days of Friday and Saturday.
+Friday morning was always the busiest, and Friday sales blew Saturdays out of the water.
 One year we decided to be all crazy and open on Thursday.
 Guess what?
 It was super duper busy!
 Friday, although still busy, lost its luster.

 |Sunday||Not Worth It|

 The hot pink sign boasted Upscale Sale.
 We just HAD to see what an upscale sale looked like, so we turned right.
 At the next intersection, there was a piece of cardboard with an arrow.
 We followed.
 The next spot had a small pink arrow; we held our breath and took our chances.
 There was no sale to be found.
 The Upscale Sale did not have upscale signage.

 Signage is what brings buyers to your garage sale, so skimping isn’t an option.
 Make your garage sale signs uniform but different from all of the other signs out there.

 A-board signs are awesome for the main intersections.
 Make the smaller signs you staple to sign poles look the same as your a-board signs so customers are certain they are heading to the right sale.